vinsensss/vinsensss/README.md

-- 👋 Hi, I’m Vinsens S
+- 👋 Hi, I’m Vinsens!
 - 👀 I’m interested in backend development, mainly the ones using Golang.
-AI is pretty cool too, I'd like to do some at one day
+AI seems cool too, I'd like to do some AI thingamajig one day...
 - 🌱 I’m currently (still) learning Golang.
 It's been an amazing learning experience with this programming language!
 - 💞️ I’m looking to collaborate on open source projects with Golang, or maybe Python, and maybe a little bit of Java
 - 📫 How to reach me: